xddxdd/blog/source/_posts/en/article/random-notes/youhua-pt926g-fiber-modem-crack.lantian/index.md

 Well, looks familiar enough.

-> I'm saying this because similar login UI can be found on a lot of older fiber optic modems provided by China Telecom.
+> I'm saying this because a similar login UI can be found on a lot of older fiber optic modems provided by China Telecom.

 Let's try China Telecom's default password (`telecomadmin / nE7jA%5m`):

-> This is the default super admin password for modems after a factory reset, but before the modem registers to ISP.
+> This is the default super admin password for modems after a factory reset but before the modem registers to ISP.
 >
-> Usually ISP will push a config update to change the password.
+> Usually, ISP will push a config update to change the password.

 ![Youhua PT926G Port 8080 UI](../../../../../usr/uploads/202008/youhua-pt926g-8080-logged-on.png)

 And I'm in.
-China Telecom Shenzhen simply don't change that password.
+China Telecom Shenzhen simply doesn't change that password.

 > If the password is changed by your local China Telecom, you have a few options:
 >
 > - Record the modem's LOID, pull out the fiber optic cable, reset the modem to factory default, log in with the default password and disable config updates, and finally type in LOID to connect to the Internet.
 > - Disassemble the modem and use a serial port converter to log in.
 >
-> I'm not covering these options in this post, you need to do your own research.
+> I'm not covering these options in this post.
+You need to do your own research.

 Turn on Telnet
 --------------